PatrickRoderman/Browsers/README.md

-# Browsers
+# CSC 470 Browsers @ TCNJ
-A series of JS scripts accomplishing small tasks.
+A series of JS scripts.